Seneca-ICTOER/OPS705/docs/Labs/lab2.md

     * Review the feedback.
     * Make the necessary corrections.
     * Re-run the checking script.
-1. If all checks pass, take a screenshot of the **full script output** (don't leave any text out or cut off).
+1. If all checks pass (with the congratulations message), take a screenshot of the **full script output** (don't leave any text out or cut off).
 You'll need it for later.

 ## Investigation 5: Updating Windows Server 2019
 Updating your Windows Server VM in Azure is a little bit easier.
 It takes advantage of the cloud infrastructure to allow point-and-click updates.